rackerlabs/rackspace-how-to/content/cloud-databases/migrate-a-cloud-databases-instance-from-mariadb-or-percona-to-mysql.md

 type: article
 created_date: '2019-01-10'
 created_by: Kate Dougherty
-last_modified_date: '2019-01-10'
+last_modified_date: '2019-01-14'
 last_modified_by: Kate Dougherty
 product: Cloud Databases
 product_url: cloud-databases
 ---

-This article shows you how to migrate a Cloud Databases instance from Percona or MariaDB&reg; back to a MySQL&reg; solution.
+This article shows you how to migrate a Cloud Databases instance from Percona&reg; or MariaDB&reg; back to a MySQL&reg; solution.
 The steps assume that you haven't enabled the root database user on the source or destination instance and that you're using the Rackspace [Cloud Control Panel](http://login.rackspace.com) to manage your Cloud Databases.